Technical SEO Case Study

 Pagespeed

 We noted the Performance score (a 100-point system) from Pagespeed Insights on both desktop and mobile prior to the implementation of our pagespeed recommendations.
-An increase in the Performance score was the indication of success.
+An increase in the Performance score was an indication of success.

-Results
+The Results

-Whenever there is an algorithm update, we tend to see short term disruptions to site visibility.
+Whenever there is an algorithm update, we tend to see short-term disruptions to site visibility.
 In the medium to longer term, algorithm updates tend to reward sites that are following best practices/passing Google’s benchmarks for various metrics and penalise sites which are not.

 This is exactly what we saw with Money3’s organic visibility, with both clicks and impressions seeing a sudden decline around the time of the algorithm rollout in mid-June 2021.